How to apply

 1) Those seeking IAEA funding – Deadline: 16 November 2014

 The selection of Fellows will be made through a consultation process, led by the WNU Coordinating Centre.
 The short-listed applications will then be submitted to the IAEA for further reviewing and a final decision.
 The IAEA usually supports between 10 and 12 candidates every year and the selection process can be lengthy.
-Please make sure your country is listed in the IAEA directory as available for funding before applying.
+Please make sure your country is eligible for IAEA funding before applying and that both your employer and your IAEA National Liaison Officer (NLO) will support your application.

 2) Those supported by their Company or other sponsors – Deadline: 31 January 2015